AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

 normal mirroring of bracketing notations in Ada (such as << ... >> and ( ... )).

-We ultimately chose the {" ... "} as the syntax for an interpolated string literal is that it would preserve the mirroring, and means that { ... } become the general indicators of the use of string interpolation.
+We ultimately chose the {" ... "} as the syntax for an interpolated string literal is that it would preserve the mirroring, and means that the brace characters '{' and '}' become the general indicators of the use of string interpolation.

 The alternative F" ... " syntax is the same as or similar to what some other languages do, but is a bit unusual for Ada in its use of a delimiter starting with a normal letter.
 This syntax probably originated